PrimeMurcia/SOC-Automation/README.md

 This guide provides comprehensive instructions to install and configure essential tools for SOC automation.
 Follow the steps carefully to set up your SOC environment efficiently.

+**Note:** All installations and configurations in this guide are based on Ubuntu 22.04.

 ## Prerequisites

 Before starting the installation, ensure you have the following prerequisites:

-- A Linux-based operating system (Ubuntu recommended)
+- A Linux-based operating system (Ubuntu 22.04)
 - Root or sudo access to the system
 - Internet connectivity
 - Basic knowledge of Linux commands